Welcome to the NAPCP Resource Center—your go-to location for Commercial Card and related education from a variety of sources—the NAPCP and others.

 The press releases webpage, open to all, serves to announce industry news, such as the release of a provider’s new product, mergers and acquisitions, or other newsworthy items.

-Reduce your procure-to-pay (e.g., source-to-pay, purchase-to-pay) process costs by first conducting a thorough evaluation, followed by identifying the opportunities, including sound supply chain management.
+Reduce your procure-to-pay (e.g., source-to-pay, purchase-to-pay) process costs by first conducting a thorough evaluation, followed by identifying the opportunities.
+Incorporate sound supply chain management and procurement strategies.

 Implementing a P-Card program, whether for the first time or as a result of a rebid, requires careful planning and project management.
 Review the key steps and access related resources.